Frequently Asked Questions

 What is a Doula?

-The word Doula is a Greek word meaning "woman servant".
-Doulas are trained and experienced in the Childbirth and Post Partum period.
-The role of the Doula is to provide non-medical emotional, physical and informational support before, during and after childbirth.
+The word doula is a Greek word meaning "woman servant".
+Doulas are trained and experienced in Childbirth and the Post Partum period.
+The role of the Doula is to provide non-medical, emotional, physical, and informational support before, during, and after childbirth.
 We feel that giving birth is one of the most memorable and transformational events in a family's lifetime.
 We want your experience to be as close to your ideal vision of what you want it to be as possible.

 What does a Doula do?

-A Postpartum Doula supports the family after the birth of their new baby.
+A postpartum doula supports the family after the birth of their new baby.
 They provide non-medical care in your home after the birth of your baby.
-This may include,but is not limited to, emotional support, breastfeeding help, newborn care assistance, cooking and light house keeping.
-As a Postpartum Doula we are there to help you with whatever you need at the time.
+This may include, but is not limited to, emotional support, breastfeeding help, newborn care, assistance cooking, and light house keeping.
+As a postpartum doula we are there to help you with whatever you need at the time.

 Does a Doula take the place of my Partner?